LEGAL AID SOCIETY OF HAWAI‘I

 Immigrant Victims of Domestic Violence

-The Hawaii Immigrant Justice Center provides free legal services to immigrant victims of domestic violence, including undocument immigrants.
+The Hawaii Immigrant Justice Center provides free legal services to immigrant victims of domestic violence.
 We provide full representation before US Citizenship and Immigration Services and the Executive Office for Immigration Review (immigration court) for a variety of immigration benefits, including:

 • Form I-360 VAWA Self-Petition